Last reviewed on 4th October 2023 by Martin Alexander (Mortgage Advisor)

-If you’ve had written confirmation that your salary is to be increased on a certain date, then lenders may be able to use the increased salary amount when assessing your income.
+If you’ve had written confirmation that your salary will be increased on a certain date, then lenders may be able to use the increased salary amount when assessing your income.
 This can be great, as it often results in the maximum mortgage amount being offered.

 It’s important to understand that not every lender will consider the forthcoming increase in salary.
-This is because you may not have evidence of payslips and your bank statements won’t reflect your higher salary.
-Having evidence of this will allow you to use your higher income amounts during your affordability assessment.
+This is because you may not have evidence of payslips, and your bank statements won’t reflect your higher salary.
+Evidence of this will allow you to use your higher income amounts during your affordability assessment.

 Can I get a mortgage during a probationary period?

 Applying for a mortgage during your probationary period is possible but very difficult.
 This is because your job is not permanent and could be short-term.
 If you work as a professional, such as a teacher or accountant for instance, then lenders tend to be more flexible.
 This is because certain careers will have entry-level roles, which lenders are fully aware of.

-It’s recommended to consult a mortgage broker if you’re planning on getting a mortgage on a probationary period.
-An advisor can then assess your situation and provide you with advice on what the best course of action is.
+It’s recommended to consult a mortgage broker if you’re planning on getting a mortgage during a probationary period.
+An advisor can then assess your situation and advise you on the best course of action.